 ‘7 First Kisses’ Episode 8 Recap: Lee Min Ho Dazzles As A Travel Writer In ‘Last Gift’, Fans Disappointed About Web Drama’s Ending?
-[VIDEO]
+[Video]

 Lee Min Ho finally graced the star-studded web drama 7 First Kisses.
-The Hallyu star appeared in episode 8 of the series titled the “Last Gift.”
+The Hallyu star appeared in Episode 8 of the series titled the “Last Gift.”
 However, fans seem to be disappointed about his character’s storyline.

 On January 4, Lotte Duty Free officially released the much-awaited 7 First Kisses Episode 8 wherein Lee Min Ho portrayed the role of a travel writer.
 After the swoon-worthy appearances of the other six heartthrobs — Lee Jong Suk, Lee Joon Gi, Ji Chang Wook, Park Hae Jin, EXO’s Kai, and 2PM’s Taecyeon — fans were swept off their feet for the seventh time.